openNDS/openNDS/docs/source/config.rst

 Manual Walled Garden configuration
 ----------------------------------

-Manual Walled Garden configuration requires research to determine the ip addresses of the Walled Garden site(s).
+Manual Walled Garden configuration requires research to determine the IP addresses of the Walled Garden site(s).

-This can be problematic as sites can use many dynamic ip addresses.
+This can be problematic as sites can use many dynamic IP addresses.

 However, manual configuration does not require any additional dependencies (ie additional installed packages).